krishaamer/green-filter-research/research/methodology.md

 ## Factorial Surveys {#factorial-surveys}

--   Li et al. (2022): “Factorial surveys is a research method that combines classical experiments with survey methodologies.
+-   @li2022assessing: “Factorial surveys is a research method that combines classical experiments with survey methodologies.
 Factorial surveys use short narratives, called vignettes, to represent various levels of independent variables that are too complex or unethical to create and manipulate in real-world or lab situations”

 ## Research Through Design {#research-through-design}

 -   Design research books
--   Koskinen (2011)
+-   @koskinenDesignResearchPractice2011
--   Ries (2011)
+-   @riesLeanStartupHow2011
 -   Design Studies Journal

 *Research through design* is a method for interaction design research in Human-Computer Interaction (HCI).

--   Zimmerman, Forlizzi and Evenson (2007)
+-   @zimmermanResearchDesignMethod2007

--   Salovaara (2020) defining a research question
+-   @salovaaraHowDefineResearch2020 defining a research question

--   Nunnally and Farkas (2016)
+-   @nunnallyUXResearchPractical2016

 interview people at google who made the green filter options

 -   Design artefacts

--   “design’s nature as a ‘problem-solving’ science” Oulasvirta and Hornbæk (2016)
+-   “design’s nature as a ‘problem-solving’ science”
+    @oulasvirtaHCIResearchProblemSolving2016

 -   my contribution is the design artefact, “HCI researchers also make constructive contributions by developing new technologies and design”

--   Affairs (2013) Card sorting
+-   @affairsCardSorting2013 Card sorting

--   Anon. (n.d.a)
+-   @HowModelsWork

 -   Behavirour kit:

 Take the metrics from the several frameworks and display them on the product and company level?
 People can choose their own framework and see product data through that lens and vocabularies.

 | Col1                    | Col2           | Col3 |
 |-------------------------|----------------|------|